holoviz/panel/doc/getting_started/build_app.md

 data.tail()
 ```

-We'll speed up our application by caching (`@pn.cache`) the data across users.

 ## Visualizing a Subset of the Data

 Before diving into Panel, let's create a function that smooths one of our time series and identifies outliers.
-Then, we'll plot the result using hvplot:
+Then, we'll plot the result using hvPlot:

 ```{pyodide}
 def transform_data(variable, window, sigma):